mesosphere-backup/dcos-vagrant/README.md

 Kubernetes apps can be installed by using the [dcos cli kubectl plugin](https://github.com/mesosphere/dcos-kubectl).

 For example, see the [Oinker on Kubernetes Example](./examples/kube-oinker/).

+# Appendix: Authentication

+When installing the Enterprise Edition of DCOS (>= 1.6) on dcos-vagrant, the cluster will prompt for a username and password when using the dcos-cli or the web dashboard.

+If you're using the provided 1.6 installer config file ([etc/1_master-config-1.6.yaml](./etc/1_master-config-1.6.yaml)) then the superuser credentials are by default `admin`/`admin`.
+For a local deployment, this is probably fine, but for a production deployment these should be more securely configured.

 # Appendix: Architecture